 Talk to us a little bit about it.

-Yeah I think it's important for folks to know I I would just characterize it as this and I'm gonna refer to Einstein generally who said that you know doing the same things over and over again and expecting a different outcome is the definition of insanity and what we're poised to do is kind of the same things under the same conditions with the same people and think something's going to change.
+I would just characterize it as this, and I'm going to refer to Einstein generally, who said that, you know, doing the same things over and over again and expecting a different outcome is the definition of insanity.

-And I just am not willing to uh to accept that uh Jeffrey I you know I ran for Congress as most people do because you think things are screwed up and you want to change them.
+You know, I ran for Congress as most people do because you think things are screwed up and you want to change them.

-The last thing I think you want to do is just come in to Congress and then just do what's always been done which is what most members do.
+The last thing I think you want to do is just come in to Congress and then just do what's always been done, which is what most members do.

-And I just don't think the country can withstand that and I think that we just saw an election where by all rights Republicans should have really had a lot more victories.
+And I think that we just saw an election where, by all rights, Republicans should have really had a lot more victories.

-I mean the economy just the general circumstance uh with the presidency, the failures in Afghanistan and internationally generally um our energy policy you name it the things the kitchen table issues of people not being able to pay the bills and yet we weren't allowed we weren't able to get more Republicans elected and I think one of the reasons is is we did not have messaging that inspired people and and we didn't do things that inspire people.
+I mean, the economy, just the general circumstance with the presidency, the failures in Afghanistan and internationally generally, our energy policy, you name it, the things, the kitchen table issues of people not being able to pay the bills.

 We can't change the Senate, right?

-And we've offered, and and Jeffrey, just so your listeners and Sean's listeners know, um, we've been working since last summer uh on these proposals, changing the way we do things around here, and quite honestly, we were kind of sent packing every time we went and said, Look, we want to we want to review these things.
+And we've offered, and Jeffrey, just so your listeners and Sean's listeners know, we've been working since last summer on these proposals, changing the way we do things around here.

 Maybe these aren't the right ideas, but what ideas do you people have that want to be in leadership to make a difference here?